Gay marriage vote marks a quiet revolution in Ireland

-DUBLIN (Reuters) - Ireland, the last country in Western Europe to decriminalize homosexuality, now looks set only two decades later to become the first in the world to approve same-sex marriage in a national referendum.
+DUBLIN, May 18 (Reuters) - Ireland, the last country in Western Europe to decriminalise homosexuality, now looks set only two decades later to become the first in the world to approve same-sex marriage in a national referendum.

 Prime Minister Enda Kenny, a practicing Catholic, has even visited a gay bar and polls predicting Friday’s vote will pass by two-to-one.